karenbolon/Portfolio/README.md

 <img src="./images/Twitter_workflow.png" width="650" height="350">
 </p>

+* This can help entities analyse target customer sentiment.
+They can learn how their products or even themselves are viewed and adjust accordingly.
 * Used Python, MongoDB, Tweeter APIs, tweepy, Docker.
 * Built a data pipeline with Docker-compose that collected tweets and stored them in a MongoDB database.
 * Created an ETL job that pulled the tweets from MongoDB, cleans data and calculates compound sentiment score (Vader Sentiment Analysis) for sentiment analysis and then stored the analysed tweets on a second database (PostgreSQL).